dmd-program/dmd-100/topics/organizing_story_development.md

 ### Story Elements

-**!!!Idea, structure, story?**

 #### Setting/environment

 The setting is the environment that the story takes place.
 The setting helps establish the tone, story genre, and often foreshadows future events in the plot.
 In some video games, the environment is also a narrative device, providing context for the world the characters inhabit.

-#### Point of View (PoV)
+#### Point of View \(PoV\)

 Who is telling the story?
 Who are you experiencing the story through?
 Depending on the point of view, the author can create a sense of intimacy with the story, or a more objective and distant perspective.

-1. First person: (I, we)
+1. First person: \(I, we\)
-2. Second person: (you)
+2. Second person: \(you\)
-3. Third person:(he, she, they)
+3. Third person:\(he, she, they\)

 #### Character